earthly/earthly/docs/cloud/satellites/managing.md

 Note the slashes around the org name.
 Also, please note that **the user must have an account on Earthly before they can be invited**.
 (This is a temporary limitation which will be addressed in the future.)

 Once a user has been invited, you can forward them a link to the page [Using Satellites](./using.md) for them to get started.

+### Satellite IP address

+The source IP address of the satellite for all internet traffic is `35.160.176.56`.
+This can be used for granting access to private resources or to production environments.